daverbuj/CHONK/README.md

 * doc_gc
   * fold-change for the variant depth relative to bins in the genome with similar GC-content.
+  * bins sizes: 100bp, 500bp, 1kbp
+  * in the same regions for the null distribution in `doc_fc`, now determine the doc for 500-1000 bins at different GC context
+  * for example, chr1:1-500 , 0.62 GC; doc=0.8. then for all bins at 0.62GC, calculate the median (mean and check if different)
+    * this median/mean DoC at specific GC context will be used, and save it to a file
+    * do this for each chromosome
+  * doc_gc = SV_doc  / median doc of the bin with the same GC context (so if the SV has 0.42 GC, you use the 0.42 GC bin)

 * doc_flank
   * fold-change for the variant depth relative to flanking regions.